Legal Drinking Age and Drinking-Related Laws in Singapore

 What is the Legal Drinking Age in Singapore?

 The legal drinking age in Singapore is 18 years old.
 This means that only those aged 18 and above will be able to buy and/or consume alcoholic beverages in premises licensed to sell alcohol (such as restaurants and supermarkets) in Singapore.

 This is because it is illegal for licensed liquor sellers to sell alcoholic beverages to any person below the age of 18 or allow him to consume alcohol in their licensed premises.
-Sellers who do so may be guilty of an offence under reg 37 of the Customs (Liquors Licensing) Regulations, and be liable on conviction to a fine not exceeding $5,000.
+Sellers who do so may be guilty of an offence under regulation 37 of the Customs (Liquors Licensing) Regulations, and be liable on conviction to a fine not exceeding $5,000.